wotbrew/clafka/README.md

 ###Concept

-Provide the simplest possible consumer and producer interfaces for kafka by exposing the new java producer api and the simple consumer.
+To provide the simplest possible consumer and producer interfaces for kafka by exposing the new java producer api and the simple consumer.

 It is designed to be used as the basis for more sophisticated consumers whose needs are not met by the default zookeeper consumer in kafka.